 Reflecting back, the idea of impact is a big one.
 Surgeries, for instance, have a measurable impact on a person's life.

 "We want to educate the community on the hazards of ignoring these kinds of chronic conditions that we feel are really eminently important to keep track of.
-It's why we are really grateful to companies like Eko because they have given us an opportunity to allow these people to have access to technologies that they would have never had access to before. "
+It's why we're really grateful to companies like Eko because they've given us an opportunity to allow these people to have access to technologies that they would've never had access to before."

 Speaking of matters of access, the U.S. has a long way to go in reducing racial disparities when it comes to heart health.
 Recent research has revealed significant racial gaps in access to several common procedures, including aortic valve surgery and heart bypass surgery.
 Among Black people there were 17 more deaths per 1,000 patients who received aortic valve surgery and 8 more deaths for heart bypass surgery, according to the findings.